Top 7 Turnkey Alternatives in 2026

 Key Features

-• Open source, Self-hosting option, Vendor neutrality: Openfort's signer infrastructure (OpenSigner) is open-source and comparable to Turnkey's security model but fully self-hostable.
-You own the stack.
+• Open source and self-hostable: Openfort's signer infrastructure (Opensigner) is open-source and comparable to Turnkey's security model but fully self-hostable.
+You own the stack and can audit every line.
 Learn more about how to avoid wallet vendor dependency.

 • Concrete example: You want to launch a fintech app with embedded wallets next week.
-With Turnkey, you'd be building the auth and transaction construction logic.
-With Openfort, you plug in our SDK, configure your smart account policies, and go live.
+With Turnkey, you'd spend weeks building auth, transaction construction, and gas management logic.
+With Openfort, you plug in the SDK, configure your smart account policies, and go live with gasless transactions from day one.

 Comparison Table: Openfort vs. Turnkey